Jayron Kearse

-Jayron Kearse (born February 11, 1994) is an American football safety for the Dallas Cowboys of the National Football League (NFL).
-He played college football at Clemson and was drafted by the Minnesota Vikings in the seventh round of the 2016 NFL Draft.
+Jayron Kearse (born February 11, 1994) is an American professional football safety.
+He played college football for the Clemson Tigers and was selected by the Minnesota Vikings in the seventh round of the 2016 NFL draft.

-Early years
+Early life

 A native of Fort Myers, Florida, he attended Cypress Lake High School.
 As a freshman, he initially measured 5-foot-8 and played safety on defense, before experiencing a growth spurt.
 As a sophomore, he was named the starting quarterback on a team that ran a Wing T offense, posting 1,049 rushing yards, 13 rushing touchdowns and 5 passing touchdowns.
-As a junior running quarterback, he rushed for 1,600 yards and 17 touchdowns.
+As a junior running quarterback, he rushed for 1,600 yards and 17 touchdowns, to go along with 2 interceptions on defense.

 As a senior in 2012, he transferred to South Fort Myers High School.
-He played as a safety, running back and wide receiver, helping lead his team to an 11–2 record, after rushing for 528 yards (12.3 yards per carry) and five touchdowns, to go along with five more receiving scores while averaging 18.9 yards per reception; as a safety on defense, he tallied 87 tackles, three sacks and one interception.
+He played as a safety, running back and wide receiver, helping lead his team to an 11–2 record, after rushing for 528 yards (12.3 yards per carry) and five touchdowns, to go along with five more receiving scores while averaging 18.9 yards per reception; as a safety on defense, he tallied 87 tackles, three sacks and three interception(one for a touchdown).
 Following his senior season, he was invited to play in the Offense-Defense All-American Bowl in Houston, Texas.
 Kearse also participated in track & field for the Wolfpack.

 Frequently listed as an "athlete" by most recruiting services, Kearse was rated as a four-star recruit by Rivals.com, as well as the No. 16 athlete in the nation according to both Rivals and 247Sports.com.
 He was viewed as the seventh best outside linebacker in the class of 2012 by Scout.com, while MaxPreps listed him as the fifteenth best athlete in the nation and considered him a four-star recruit.

 Kearse originally committed to play college football at Auburn University in August 2011, but in January 2012, he verbally committed to the University of Miami after the Tigers lost coach Gus Malzahn to Arkansas State.
 He posted a picture of himself on his Twitter feed holding a Miami helmet and wearing a Hurricanes sweatshirt standing next to Hurricanes coach Al Golden.
 However, after attending camp at Clemson in June, he de-committed from the Hurricanes and ended up committing to Clemson University on August 2, 2012.
 Kearse stated: "I chose Clemson because the coaches are genuine people that care about their athletes, and is just a great place to be with a group of guys who all want the best for you."